Chanda Gunn: Northeastern

-In the 2003–04 season, Chanda Gunn was in her senior season led the Huskies to eight wins.
+In the 2003–04 season, Chanda Gunn in her senior season led the Huskies to eight wins.
 In doing so, she broke two school records: registering 56 saves in a game and twice recording 23 saves in one period.
 In addition, she finished the season ranked first nationally in save percentage, with a .940 mark, and tenth in the nation with a 1.94 goals-against average.
 During the season, she was recognized twice as Hockey East Player of the Month.
 She ranked first in the conference in save percentage (.937) and third in goals-against average with a 2.01 GAA.
-During her career, Gunn was a finalists for College Hockey's Humanitarian Award, presented annually to college hockey's finest citizen, in 2003 and 2004.
+During her career, Gunn was a finalist for College Hockey's Humanitarian Award, presented annually to college hockey's finest citizen, in 2003 and 2004.

 In 2004, Gunn was awarded the Honda Inspiration Award which is given to a collegiate athlete "who has overcome hardship and was able to return to play at the collegiate level".
-She overcame epilepsy, and rebounded to become an All-American hockey goalie.
+She overcame epilepsy and rebounded to become an All-American hockey goalie.

 Since the 2007–2008 season, Gunn is an assistant coach at Northeastern University under head coach Laura Schuler.
 The two-time All-America goaltender is coaching while continuing to pursue her international hockey career.

-Private life
+Personal life

 Gunn has epilepsy and is in therapy with Keppra.
 She is a spokesperson for Epilepsy Therapy Project.
+Her wife, Susan Linn, is the CEO of the Epilepsy Foundation of New England.